matloff/fastStat/README.md

 ## Lesson CIAPPROX:  Confidence Intervals from Asymptotics

-The early developers of statistics defined a distribution family known as *student's t*.
-This supposedly can be used to form "exact" cis, i.e. the probability of the CI covering the target population value is exactly 0.95, if the population distribution of X is normal.
-Student-t is widely taught, and thus widely used.  **BUt that is just an illusion.**  as pointed out earlier, no distribution in practice is exactly normal.
+The early developers of statistics defined a distribution family known as *Student's t*.
+This supposedly can be used to form "exact" CIs, i.e. the probability of the CI covering the target population value is exactly 0.95, if the population distribution of X is normal.
+Student-t is widely taught, and thus widely used.  **BUT it is just an illusion.**  As pointed out earlier, no distribution in practice is exactly normal.

 What saves the day, though, is the Central Limit Theorem.  &#x100; is a